-No matter what kind of traveler you are, you’ll certainly find a trip for your taste here.
-From mountains to beaches, national parks, city trips, and more!
-It will be difficult to choose only one.
+No matter what kind of traveler you are, you’ll undoubtedly find a trip for your taste here.
+From mountains to beaches, national parks, city trips, ideas for couples, and more!
+Choosing only one will be difficult.
 Sorry, not sorry.

 Best Summer Vacation Spots in the US